-^{} Select "Status at the End of Plan Year" from: Committed, Leased/Issued
+^{} Select "Status at the End of Plan Year" from: Committed, Leased/Issued iv.
+General Description of All Actual Capital Expenditures During the Plan Year

 Examples of the types of other changes can include (but are not limited to): units held off-line due to relocation or substantial rehabilitation, local, non-traditional units to be acquired/developed, etc.